JPMorgan Chase: 2021

 On April 19, 2021, JP Morgan pledged $5 billion towards the European Super League. a controversial breakaway group of football clubs seeking to create a monopolistic structure where the founding members would be guaranteed entry to the competition in perpetuity.
 They funded the failed attempt to create the league, which, if successful, would have ended the meritocratic European pyramid soccer system.
 J.P.
 Morgan's role in the creation of the Super League was instrumental; the investment bank was reported to have worked on it for several years.
 After a strong backlash, the owners/management of the teams that proposed creating the league pulled out of it.
 After the attempt to end the European football hierarchy failed, J.P.
 Morgan apologized for its role in the scheme.
 JPMorgan Chase CEO Jamie Dimon said the company "kind of missed" that football supporters would respond negatively to the Super League.
 While the absence of promotion and relegation is a common sports model in the US, this is an antithesis to the European competition-based pyramid model and has led to widespread condemnation from Football federations internationally as well as at government level.
 However, even at the time, JPMorgan had been involved in European football for almost 20 years.
-In 2003, they advised the Glazer ownership of Manchester United.
+In 2003, it advised the Glazer ownership of Manchester United.
 It also advised Rocco Commisso, the owner of Mediacom, to purchase ACF Fiorentina, and Dan Friedkin on his takeover of A.S.
 Roma.
 Moreover, It aided Inter Milan and A.S.
-Roma to sell bonds backed by future media revenue, and Spain's Real Madrid CF to raise funds to refurbish their Santiago Bernabeu Stadium.
+Roma to sell bonds backed by future media revenue, and Spain's Real Madrid CF to raise funds to refurbish its Santiago Bernabeu Stadium.

 In September 2021, JPMorgan Chase entered the UK retail banking market by launching an app-based current account under the Chase brand Chase UK.
 This is the company's first retail banking operation outside of the United States.
 In 2021, the company made more than over 30 acquisitions including OpenInvest and Nutmeg.
 In March 2022, JPMorgan Chase announced that would acquire Global Shares (now is J.P.
 Morgan Workplace solutions), a cloud-based provider of equity management software.
 In November 2021, JPMorgan Chase acquired restaurant recommendation website and owner of Zagat, The Infatuation.

 In June 2021, JPMorgan Chase invested in Brazilian digital bank C6, acquiring 40% of the company.
 The amount of investment was not disclosed, but 6 months before the deal C6 was valued at 2.28 billion dollars.